kidzik/event-detector/README.md

 ## Credits

 This research was sponsored by the Mobilize Center, a National Institutes of Health Big Data to Knowledge (BD2K) Center of Excellence supported through Grant U54EB020405.
+The model is trained on the data from Gillette Children's Specialty Healthcare, in accordance with the data sharing agreement.